This Financial Literacy Month, Brush Up on Financial Terms

 Recognizing Red Flags and Protecting Your Finances

-• Promises of “instant” credit repair
+• Promises of instant credit repair

-• High upfront fees for financial services
+• High upfront fees before services begin

 Where to Go for Help with Personal Finance

-• Budget coaching and personalized financial planning
+• Budget coaching

-• Access to online courses on savings, debt, and credit
+• Access to online courses

 Final Thoughts on Financial Literacy